Skip to content

 ssh_keys: ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIExample... user@host

 Adding ssh_keys automatically opens port 22 in the instance's security group.
-Connect with:

 Do not leave SSH enabled in production